Balingup, the Blackwood and The South West

 “Serene, peaceful, calm – soul food!
 We loved it, and the surrounding area.” — B & G

 Of course, with so many of the good things in life, Balingup has great local produce and cooks turning it into wonderful food.
-Check out the Taste of Balingup, Activ8 (formerly the Balingup Bronze Café), the pies at the Mushroom Bakehouse and Café, the café at the Old Packing Shed, and the Taste of the Blackwood festival for starters.
+Check out the Taste of Balingup, the pies at the Mushroom Bakehouse and Café, the café at the Old Packing Shed, luscious drinks at Balingup Fruit Winery, and the Taste of the Blackwood festival for starters.

 Enjoy your visit!